Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 Pre-Arrival

-Affordability Challenges in the Rental Market in Canada in 2026
+Affordability Challenges & The “New Reality” for the Rental Market in Canada in 2026

-Canada’s rental market in 2026 is showing signs of easing, but affordability remains a challenge for newcomers.
-According to the CMHC 2025 Rental Market Report, vacancy rates rose, rent growth slowed, and landlords offered more incentives.
-For newcomers to Canada, rental market information can help you decide where to live, help you budget for rent, and improve your chances of securing housing.
-Explore the rental market in Toronto, Vancouver, Calgary, and other major Canadian cities, including trends, vacancy rates, and regional differences.
+For newcomers to Canada, rental market information can help you decide where to live, help you budget, and improve your chances of securing housing.
+Explore the rental market in Toronto, Vancouver, Calgary, and other major Canadian cities, including trends and vacancy rates.

 Whether you’re arriving soon or preparing in advance, knowing how the rental market is evolving can help you.
-Discover what’s in store for the 2026 rental market so you can set realistic expectations and plan an effective housing search.
+Discover what’s in store with our spring update for Canada’s rental market.

 Why it matters: Higher vacancy rates mean more choice, more listings, and better negotiating power, even if overall rents remain high.